...

 If you have suffered substantial financial loss or your personal information has been misused, consider consulting with a legal advisor for additional support and potential recourse.

-Example of AI Voice Scams
+Example Of AI Voice Scams

 AI voice technology is increasingly used for scams like impersonating political figures to influence elections or mimicking friends’ voices to solicit urgent funds, taking advantage of emotional appeals.
-Additionally, scammers employ AI-generated voice clones in bank fraud and business email compromise scams to deceive victims into sharing sensitive information or transferring money, using trust and familiarity.

-Political Scams
+Political AI Voice Scams

 During the 2024 US presidential primaries, robocalls using AI-generated voices impersonated President Joe Biden, urging New Hampshire voters not to participate in the primary election.
-This scam aimed to manipulate voter behaviour using a highly convincing voice clone of the President
+This scam aimed to manipulate voter behaviour using a highly convincing voice clone of the President.

-Impersonating Family Members
+Impersonating Family Members For Financial Gain

 In a case from Ontario, a man was scammed out of $8,000 when he received a call from someone who mimicked his friend’s voice, claiming to be in a serious accident and needing money urgently.
-The emotional appeal and urgency made it hard for the victim to verify the authenticity of the call before transferring the money
+The emotional appeal and urgency made it hard for the victim to verify the authenticity of the call before transferring the money.

 Ontario man loses $8K in AI phone scam using friend’s voice

-Bank Fraud
+AI Voice Clone Bank Fraud

 AI-generated voice clones are used to impersonate bank representatives, convincing victims to share sensitive information such as account numbers and passwords.
 This type of scam often involves unsolicited calls where the fraudster uses the cloned voice to gain the victim’s trust.